First Russian Antarctic Expedition: Discovery of Antarctica

-On January 9, Mirny collided with an ice field and knocked out four-pound ship gref.
-Strength of the construction and skills of lieutenant Nikolay Obernisov minimized damage, so the leak did not even open.
-On January 12 the expedition passed 8 icebergs and crossed 61 south latitude, the weather all that time was cloudy, and it was raining with snow.
+On January 9, Mirny collided with an ice field, which knocked out the four-pound ship gref.
+The strength of the construction and skills of lieutenant Nikolay Obernisov minimized damage, so the leak did not open.
+On January 12 the expedition passed eight icebergs and crossed 61 south latitude, the weather all that time being cloudy with mixed rain and snow.
 On January 15 the expedition crossed the Antarctic Circle at 66° south latitude and 3° west longitude.
 The next day Bellingshausen described his observations as "ices that we imagined as white clouds through the coming snow" that lasted from horizon to horizon.
-This was the first observation of ice shelfs.
-The observation point was 69°21'28" south latitude and 2°14'50" west longitude – area of modern Bellingshausen's ice shelf near with Princess Martha Coast at Lazarev Sea.
-On January 17, for a short time the sun appeared, which made it possible to get closer to Mirny, but then the weather worsened again.
-On January 21, participants of the expedition secondly observed "ice masses", the limits of which were not visible.
-One hundred four days passed from the departure from Rio, and living conditions were close to extreme.
-In the living deck and officer cabins, the stoves were heated daily (instead of heating pads, they used forcefully heated in fire cannonballs.
-However, the crew still had to clean condensation three times per day, which constantly accumulated.
+This was the first observation of ice shelves.
+The observation point was 69°21'28" south latitude and 2°14'50" west longitude – the modern area of Bellingshausen's ice shelf is near Princess Martha Coast in the Lazarev Sea.
+On January 17, the sun appeared briefly, which made it possible to get closer to Mirny, but then the weather worsened again.
+On January 21, participants of the expedition observed "ice masses" for the second time, the limits of which were not visible.
+One hundred four days had passed from the departure from Rio, and living conditions were extreme.
+In the living deck and officer cabins, the stoves were heated daily (instead of heating pads, they used cannonballs heated in the fire).
+However, the crew still had to clean condensation three times a day, as it accumulated constantly.
 Due to constant wet snow and fog, the crew had difficulties with drying clothes and beds.